noahm/simfile-parser/README.md

 Original parsing code from [city41/stepcharts](https://github.com/city41/stepcharts).
 Props to Matt for building a really sweet site.

-Currently lacks support for ssc format charts.
 Only works in node (server-side) but browser support may yet appear.

 ## Usage